tlin31/leetcode/notes/Concurrency.md

 ### Method 2.
 Separate Class that implements Runnable

+**java.lang.Runnable** is an interface that is to be implemented by a class whose instances are intended to be **executed by a thread**.

+There are two ways to start a new Thread – Subclass Thread and implement Runnable.

+There is no need of subclassing a Thread when a task can be done by overriding only run() method of Runnable.

 - Pro:
     - Loose Coupling: Since a separate class can be reused
     - Constructors: Arguments can be passed to constructors for different cases.
 For example, describing different loop limits for threads.